Volkswagen ID.4 review: interior, dashboard & infotainment

 Infotainment, apps & sat nav

-The interior is dominated by an infotainment system, which operates mostly from a large central touchscreen.
+The interior is dominated by an infotainment system, which operates mostly from a large 10-inch central touchscreen.
 We found the system to be less than intuitive, feeling a little clunky and complex – you may need to take some time to get to know it.
 There's also a smaller readout in front of the driver, while the augmented-reality head-up display on our test car was functional, offering overlaid stopping-distance and sat-nav information.
-The wireless Apple CarPlay and Android Auto work well on the screen, which is sharp, responsive and looks good.
+The wireless Apple CarPlay and Android Auto work well on the screen, which is handy given how troublesome and laggy VW’s software can be.

 In This Review